andyfaff/scipy/PEP/1-Optimizer.md

 * Introduction
     * Here's what minimization does...
         * It minimizes a function
-        * These are fairly independent -- functions and optimizers are not tied together.
+        * These are -or should be- fairly independent -- functions and optimizers are not tied together.
     * Point to users of...
         * Minimization in general
         * scipy.optimize.minimize (many users, do a github search)